 First, you should probably begin by defining your needs.
 It may help you to compose a list of those things that are a priority for you.
 For instance, do you need someone in close proximity to your home?
-If you depend on public transportation or a friend driving you then distance is certainly a very important consideration.
-Do you prefer an old-fashioned one-veterinarian office, or a multi veterinarian practice with on staff specialists and the latest in diagnostic equipment?
-Of course there are many practices which fall somewhere in between these extremes – just something to consider while narrowing down your choices.
+If you depend on public transportation or a friend driving you then the distance is certainly a very important consideration.
+Do you prefer an old-fashioned one-veterinarian office or a multi veterinarian practice with on-staff specialists and the latest in diagnostic equipment?
+Of course, there are many practices that fall somewhere in between these extremes - just something to consider while narrowing down your choices.

-Does you cat have any special needs such as a history of urinary blockages?
-Is he diabetic, or have a heart disease?
+Does your cat have any special needs such as a history of urinary blockages?
+Is he diabetic, or have heart disease?
 If so, then you need a veterinarian with as much experience as possible in treating that particular problem.

 This article is proudly sponsored by our friends at GetRecommended.com

 What is an "Animal Hospital"?
 What is a "Veterinary Clinic"?